jackyzha0/jackyzha0.github.io/content/thoughts/colour.md

 How do we produce the full RGB image from mosaiced sensor output?

 - Bilinear Interpolation: average your 4 neighbours
-- Bicubic Interpolation -> needs more neighbours, may overblur
+- Bicubic Interpolation: needs more neighbours, may overblur
 - Edge-aware interpolation

 ### Grassman's Law